thessaly/GOSHMap/CONTRIBUTING.md

 ### How to collaborate?

-If you know about an open hardware project (or maybe it's your own project!) that isn't listed in our map, do the following:
+If you know an open hardware project (or maybe it's your own project!) that isn't listed in our map, do the following:

 #### 1. Log into your GitHub account and go to https://github.com/thessaly/GOSHMap